Deconstructivist – or just lop-sided?

 Discover the façade solution on Neckarinsel and read the complete interview with Bernd Einsiedler in the latest edition of Driven.

 The newly developed CPS-B control panel from D+H can do so much more

 or many building projects, the tendering process for the electrical work also includes the installation of a smoke and heat exhaust system, for example in the stairwell.
 To control these mostly smaller systems, a compact SHEV control panel from D+H is recommended.
 Drawing on 50 years of experience, D+H has developed a completely new control panel: the CPS-B. It features a newly developed circuit board, a new power supply unit and more effective battery management.
 The CPS-B significantly reduces the amount of installation work required, especially in wiring the system.
 This is ensured by the multifunctional, redesigned housing of this compact control panel.
 It is also designed to be easy to service.
 The D+H development team drew on the combined practical knowledge of its own installers and customers from the very beginning.
-Touch the different areas to explore the new CPS-B. The CPS-B is expected to be launched at the beginning of 2022.
+Touch the different areas to explore the new CPS-B. To the product